20 things to do at anchor:

 First things first, if you don't already know what the Gulfstream is - let me tell you.
 You've probably deduced yourself that it is a stream of sorts, likely running along the gulf... great job!
 That's correct.

-You also might note that it originates in the Gulf of Mexico, and extends northbound along the east coast of North America until somewhere around Newfoundland, where it turns in the North Atlantic Current and branches off northeastward towards northern Africa and northwestern Europe...
+You also might note that it originates in the Gulf of Mexico, and extends northbound along the east coast of North America until somewhere around Newfoundland, where it turns into the North Atlantic Current and branches off northeastward towards northern Africa and northwestern Europe...
 It seriously affects the climate of these places (they'd be notably colder if it weren't for this phenomenon).
 Pretty cool!
-I'm fairly certain it even reaches the Arctic Ocean eventually, but now we're drifting away from the topic at hand (hehe... pun intended).
+I'm fairly certain it even reaches the Arctic Ocean eventually, but now we're drifting away from the topic at hand (hehe...).

 Why is it a hazard to small boats?